π₯οΈ CLI Reference

 fimod registry add my ~/molds/ # β Add local registry

-fimod registry add official https://github.com/org/molds # β Add GitHub registry
+fimod registry add corp https://github.com/org/molds # β Add GitHub registry

 fimod registry list # π List registries